Everyday Food Safety

 Design an efficient storage layout that saves time and prevents contamination.
 This method not only simplifies operations but also protects food quality.

-Example: A warehouse can improve storage efficiency by using clearly labeled and organized pallet racking systems based on product type.
+Example: A warehouse can improve storage efficiency by using clearly labeled, organized pallet racking systems tailored to product type.
 This setup saves time during order picking and minimizes the risk of damage or contamination between different products.

 6. Establish Strong Supplier and Logistics Partnerships